alexhowell2a/alexhowell2a.github.io/_pages/about.md

 Cancelled / Abandoned / On Hold:

-- Kalliope (2021-2023, Q4 2022 or Q2 2023 first release, reddit app (client) for Android, ad-blocking, themes, extra features, uses ~~Scalenium design system~~ Material You design system) (ON HOLD indefinitely, possible cancellation)
+- Project Hangar (late 2018-2025ish, Steam only) [On hold, possible cancellation]
+- Kalliope for reddit [Cancelled, use Sync for reddit as an alternative]
-- Open-source launcher for Unreal Engine (cancelled)
+- Open-source launcher for Unreal Engine [Cancelled]
 - Project C.U.B.E.
-(2020-mid 2021, Unreal Engine 4, cancelled, 2.5D, Puzzle, Steam, Android)
+(2020-mid 2021,Steam, Android) [Cancelled]
-- Frosted Planet (2021-supposed 2022, Unreal Engine 5, cancelled, FPS, Semi Open-World, Puzzle, Adventure, Multiplatform PC, PlayStation, XBOX)
+- Frosted Planet (2021-supposed 2022, PC, Console) [Cancelled]
-- JumpGame (2019 (or 2018?), Unreal Engine 4, abandoned / ceased development, Third person, Semi open-world, Windows)
+- JumpGame (2019 (or 2018?), Unreal Engine 4, Third person, Semi open-world, Windows) [Abandoned]
 - Two mods for Portal 2 - GRAV0RTAL (Source edition) and Portal Stories - New Age (both cancelled)
-- One mod for Minecraft (no name, cancelled)
+- One mod for Minecraft (no name) [Cancelled]
-- One mod for Minecraft: Bedrock Edition (shader, no name, cancelled due to Renderdragon being introduced, and it's currently closed-source, therefore shaders can't be developed for it)
+- One mod for Minecraft: Bedrock Edition (shader, no name) [Cancelled due to Renderdragon's addition to the game, which is CLOSED SOURCE]

 # Interests